 Armed cops stopped man on M1 after knife and baseball threats in Mansfield

+Armed police stopped man on M1 after knife and baseball threats in Mansfield

-Jamie Pritchard told officers he was carrying a blade in the man-bag around his neck and had the bat in his Kia Stonic, but denied threatening anyone, on October 23.
+Jamie Pritchard told officers he was carrying a blade in the man-bag around his neck and had the bat in his Kia Stonic, but denied threatening anyone, on October 23, Mansfield Magistrates’ Court heard.

-Prosecutor Daniel Pietryka said officers were told Pritchard was armed when he confronted the man outside his home on Worcester Avenue, at 7.30pm, with two other men.
+Daniel Pietryka, prosecuting, said officers were told Pritchard was armed when he confronted the man outside his home on Worcester Avenue, at 7.30pm, with two other men.

 But Pritchard, aged 27, formerly of Clarence Road, Long Eaton, admitted possessing the weapons on the basis he left them in his car, and was on his own, when the two spoke.